varnish/varnish-modules/docs/vmod_saintmode.rst

 then be used in place of the backend, with the effect that it also has added saintmode capabilities.

+Any director will then be able to use the saintmode backends, and as backends marked sick are skipped by the director, this provides a way to have fine grained health status on the backends, and making sure that retries get a different backend than the one which failed.

 Example::

 	vcl 4.0;